reecerhem/Charging-stations/README.md

 4 charging stations), finds the shortest path to each charging station and recommends the most efficient route based on distance and other relevant factors.

+How the code works

+Run the code
+Enter a char from A to V to find the closest charging station [H,K,Q,T] The output will list all the charging stations close to the the char entered, along with direction to the station.
+If you would like to find another station, press enter and enter 'Y' indicating that you would and press enter You can then enter another letter to find the closes station to it.
+This will continue until the user enters 'N' which ends the code.

 1. Understanding the Problem
    - Understand the problem statement: The problem involves finding the shortest paths from a starting point to various destination points in a graph.
    - Identify the data requirements: The algorithm requires a graph representation and starting/destination points.